interagent/prmd/docs/schemata.md

 The definitions object MUST include every attribute related directly to this resource, including:

 * all properties that are present in the serialization of the object
-* an `identity` property to provide an easy way to find what unique identifier(s) can be used with this object
+* an `identity` property to provide an easy way to find what unique identifier(s) can be used with this object as well as what to use for foreign keys
 * all transient properties which may be passed into links related to the object, even if they are not serialized

 Each attribute MUST include the following properties: